wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 See the [API documentation](http://api.rubyonrails.org/classes/ActionMailer/Base.html) for a list of all the options we can pass in to the mail method, for example, how to send attachments.

-We still need to specify who to send the email to; this should be the email specified in the form.
+We still need to specify who to send the email to; this should be the email/username specified in the form.

 By design mailer classes don’t have access to request parameters so we’ll have to pass in the User model in different way.